clean-code-craft-tcq-1/test-for-analytics-preetikadyan/README.md

 2. If there are no breaches then the default count of breaches should be returned which is equivalent to '0'(zero).
 3. I/P file should be of .csv format.
 No other format I/P file should be allowed.
 If I/P format is other than .csv then it should return "Invalid I/P file format".
 4. Write "Invalid input" to the PDF when the .csv doesn't contain expected data.
 5. Battery telemetrics file(.csv file) should be available on the server.
-If not then the recipient should get a notification that the file doesn't exist follwed by immediate    fetching of the .csv from the local server.
+If not then the recipient should get a notification that the "file doesn't exist" follwed by immediate fetching of the .csv from the local server.
 6. All the mandatory fields and columns must be checked on which analystics to be performed(i.e., name of the coulmns,their sequence and no. of columns in the .csv file should be same throughout the monthly files).
 If not then it should specify the file name having invalid format(e.g: 'Mar.csv has invalid format').
 7. Duplicate entries should not be allowed to avoid inaccuracy in the analysis generated.
 If exists then it should be deleted automatically.
 8. Check if all the analytics is performed or not(min,max, count of breaches and trends).
 If not then specify the missing analytics.